Match-Yang/easy_example_react_native/README.md

 #### Create engine

-Before using the SDK function, you need to create the SDK first.
+Before using any method of the SDK, you need to create an engine instance first.
 We recommend creating it when the application starts.
 The sample code is as follows:

 ```typescript
 const profile = {